sunknudsen/bitcoin-node-docker/README.md

 ### Create aliases

-> Heads-up: replace `$HOME/bitcoin-node-docker` with path to bitcoin-node-docker folder, `bitcoin-knots-over-tor` with desired profile and `Docker` with external volume name (if applicable).
+> Heads-up: replace `$HOME/bitcoin-node-docker` with path to bitcoin-node-docker folder, `bitcoin-core-over-tor` with desired profile and `Docker` with external volume name (if applicable).

 Once aliases have been created, one can run `bitcoin-node` to start Bitcoin node and `electrum` to start Electrum without data persistence.